 Under the CB legislation, the activity of a covered bond issuer is supervised by the NBR.

-As a mandatory prerequisite for the issuance of mortgage bonds, an asset monitor (in Romanian "agent") must be appointed by the issuer, as independent auditor of the cover pool.
-The agent has to be authorised by the NBR.
+It is a mandatory pre-requisite for a Romanian issuer to appoint an external cover pool monitor (in Romanian it is called "agent").
+The cover pool monitor must be an auditor, independent of the issuer and authorised by the National Bank of Romania.
+There are extensive rules set out in the legislation in respect to the qualifications of the cover pool monitor.

-The agent's main role is to monitor the cover pool, to certify the issuer's reports to NBR and to report its findings on the observance of the legal requirements to NBR.
+The agent's main role is to monitor the cover pool, to certify the issuer's reports to NBR and investors and to report its findings on the observance of the legal requirements and prospectus to the national bank.
 Its monitoring obligations shall be performed regularly, based on the documentation provided by the issuer.
-The agent has to observe the issuer's compliance with the law and prospectus requirements.
-Based on the documentation provided by the issuer, the agent shall issue a certification attesting the issuer's compliance with the provisions of the law and with the prospectus regarding the cover pool structure.